Bayesian Covariate-Dependent Graph Learning with a Dual Group Spike-and-Slab Prior: Simulation Study

 We now proceed to assess each method using the edge and covariate selection metrics introduced above.
+We consider TPR and FPR as a trade-off, as finding more true positives often comes at the cost of increasing false positives, and report them for completeness.
+For model comparison, we focus on F1 and MCC.
 All results are reported in Table~\ref{tab:sim.all}, averaged across $50$ replicates.
-For covariate-dependent edge detection, performance metrics tend to be low for all methods, even with the relatively large sample size $n = 500$.
+For covariate-dependent edge detection in Table~\ref{tab:sim.reg_cov_re}, performance metrics tend to be low for all methods, even with the relatively large sample size $N = 500$.
 In this scenario, Lasso only considers the local-level penalty, while the other methods, GMMReg, BSGSSS and DGSS include at least two level of selection/penalties.
-With sample size $n = 200$, GMMReg and BSGSSS outperform Lasso in terms of F1 and MCC, because their second level selection/penalty can efficiently exclude the empty coefficients.
-On the contrary, with the relatively large sample size, $n = 500$, their performances become comparable to the Lasso in terms of those two scores as their second level of selection/penalty does not fit the sparsity pattern in the data-generation process.
+With sample size $N = 200$, GMMReg and BSGSSS outperform Lasso in terms of F1 and MCC, because their second level selection/penalty can efficiently exclude the empty coefficients.
+On the contrary, with the relatively large sample size, $N = 500$, their performances become comparable to the Lasso in terms of those two scores as their second level of selection/penalty does not fit the sparsity pattern in the data-generation process.
 Meanwhile the proposed DGSS method takes advantage of the multi-level selection and outperforms the other methods in terms of F1 and MCC.

 Next, we evaluate the models' performance in edge detection for the \textit{overall graph}, which we define as the graph where an individual edge is present if affected by any of the covariates $x^k$.
 This corresponds to group edge selection at the node level.
-There are $p-1 = 24$ edges at the node group level, and on average $(p-1)\times 0.4 = 9.6$ of them are signals.
-Results in Table~\ref{tab:sim.all} show comparable performance across all methods.
-Although the GMMReg seems to have a higher F1 score than other methods when the sample size is $n=200$, this appears to be due to higher TPR score at the cost of higher FPR score.
+There are $p-1 = 24$ groups of edges (at the node group level) for each node, and on average $(p-1)\times 0.4 = 9.6$ of them are signals, yielding $(p - 1) p = 600$ groups across all nodes.
+Results in Table~\ref{tab:sim.reg_cov_re_graph} show comparable performance across all methods.
+Although the GMMReg seems to have a higher F1 score than other methods when the sample size is $N=200$, this appears to be due to higher TPR score at the cost of higher FPR score.
 As evidence, its MCC scores are close to those of other methods, and hence, we do not conclude that there is a significant outperformance.